deniseyu/crochet-programming/README.md

 ## The pattern is the program

 What _is_ a computer program?
-I think this story should start at the fundamentals.
+I think this story should start with the fundamentals.

 The simplest definition (that I can think of) is that a computer program is a set of instructions, written by a human, to be executed by a computer.
 In carrying out the instructions, the computer will manipulate various resources (CPU, memory, hardware devices, hardware inputs) to produce a desired outcome.